Request an Eye Exam to Detect Corneal Dystrophy

 - Most can occur in otherwise totally healthy people.

 Corneal dystrophies affect vision in widely differing ways.
 Some cause severe visual impairment, while a few cause no vision problems and are discovered during a routine eye examination.
 Other dystrophies may cause repeated episodes of pain without leading to permanent loss of vision.
-The treatment for a corneal dystrophy may be as simple as observation with routine eye examinations, artificial tears, or as involved as a corneal transplant, using corneal tissue from a human donor.
+The treatment for corneal dystrophy may be as simple as an observation with routine eye examinations, artificial tears, or as involved as a corneal transplant, using corneal tissue from a human donor.

-The best way to determine whether or not a corneal dystrophy is affecting your vision is by scheduling a comprehensive eye exam at Bellevue LASIK & Cataract.
+The best way to determine whether or not corneal dystrophy is affecting your vision is by scheduling a comprehensive eye exam at Bellevue LASIK & Cataract.
 Dr. Kent Leavitt is trained to identify and treat corneal dystrophy.
 Contact us today.